PostgreSQL now function

 SELECT'yesterday'::TIMESTAMP,'tomorrow'::TIMESTAMP,'allballs'::TIME;

-PostgreSQL considers our local time zone for any type containing only date or time.
+PostgreSQL considers our local time zone for any type that contains only a date or time.
 All timezone-aware dates and times are saved internally in UTC.
-PostgreSQL stores the timestamp in UTC value.
+PostgreSQL stores timestamps in UTC values.

-When we insert a value into a timestamp to the column, PostgreSQL converts the timestamp value into a UTC value and stores the UTC value in the table.
+When we insert a value into a timestamp column, PostgreSQL converts the timestamp value to a UTC value and stores it in the table.
 Let’s check the code for it.

 SELECT NOW() AT TIMEZONE 'UTC';

-It also has an additional attribute known as “precision (denoted by p)” that can be used to set the level of precision in the query outcome.
+It also has an additional attribute, known as “precision” (denoted by p), which can be used to set the level of precision in the query outcome.
 The syntax is below.

 interval [ Data_fields ] [ (p) ]